dobsonmr/my-website/_pages/about.md

   - /cv/
 ---

 Welcome!
-I am an **Assistant Professor of Political Science** at the [University of Tennessee, Knoxville](https://polisci.utk.edu/).
+I am an **Assistant Professor of Political Science** at the **University of Tennessee, Knoxville**.
 I am also a Faculty Affiliate with the [Center for Effective Lawmaking](https://thelawmakers.org) and a Research Affiliate with the [Portman Center for Policy Solutions](https://www.artsci.uc.edu/social-sciences/public-and-international-affairs/portman-center.html).

 My research centers on bipartisan collaboration, effective lawmaking, and political representation in American legislatures.
 I study how legislators build relationships across party lines, how those relationships shape policymaking and legislative success, and what these dynamics mean for democratic representation.
 To do so, I combine original data collection with large-scale observational data and employ quantitative and computational methods.